What’s in This Article

 Are There Recommended Kid-Friendly Activities at Each Spot?

 Yes.
 Each spot offers kid-friendly activities.
-You will find beaches for digging, museums with hands-on exhibits, easy nature trails, wildlife viewing, playgrounds, and ferry rides that feel adventurous.
+You’ll find beaches for digging, museums with hands-on exhibits, easy nature trails, wildlife viewing, playgrounds, and ferry rides that feel adventurous.
 Kids explore, learn, and move freely.

 What Are Typical Parking Costs at Popular Trailheads and Towns?

-You will find several ADA-friendly options.
+Several options offer ADA-friendly access.
 Lake Merritt’s promenade, Shoreline Lake’s paved paths, Point Isabel’s ramped access, and some Marin lookout points have accessible parking and restrooms.
 Check specific site maps and call ahead for current accommodations.